npickens/htx/README.md

 Content can be rendered without an enclosing tag by wrapping it in HTX's special tag, `<htx-content>...</htx-content>`.
 This is useful within a control loop or conditional when output is desired without the creation of an additional HTML element.
-(Note: this tag may not contain any child tags.)
+(Note: this tag may not contain any child tags and the only attribute allowed is `htx-key`.)

 ```html
 <!-- Template -->